michaelgrosner/tribeca/README.md

 ### Donations

-nope, this project doesn't have maintenance costs. but you can donate to your favorite developer today! (or tomorrow!)
+nope, this project doesn't have maintenance costs. but you can donate to your favorite developer today!<br>(or tomorrow!)

 or see the upstream project [michaelgrosner/tribeca](https://github.com/michaelgrosner/tribeca).